Village walk through a Garhwali hamlet near Mussoorie, Uttarakhand

 Craft or farm visit

-Depending on season — pottery, weaving, apricot-picking, millet-grinding, or simply sitting in on a morning bhajan.
+Pottery, weaving, apricot-picking, millet-grinding, or sitting in on a morning bhajan, depending on season.

 12:00 PM